Juvenile Drug Crimes

 - Possession of a Controlled Substance – It’s unlawful to possess a controlled substance or imitation of that substance without authorization.
 The law states you can be in actual or constructive possession of a drug.
 Actual possession is when the substance is on your person, while constructive is when the drug is under your complete control.
 For example, if the drug was in a locked box and you had the key you’d be in constructive possession.

-- Drug Trafficking or Selling – Selling, transferring or trafficking a controlled substance without the proper credentials is a crime.
+- Drug Trafficking or Selling – Selling, transferring, or trafficking a controlled substance without the proper credentials is a crime.
 Trafficking a controlled substance is when you transport it across county or state lines.
 Selling drugs for a profit would also be considered drug trafficking.
-The penalties for drug trafficking depend on the quantity of drugs and the schedule they’re under.
+The penalties for drug trafficking depend on the number of drugs and the schedule they’re under.
 Typically, a drug trafficking offense will carry heavier penalties than simple possession.

 - Drug Manufacturing – Creating or manufacturing drugs is also a violation of the law.
 Manufacturing drugs is the actual creation of the controlled substance itself.
 For example, grow houses and meth labs would be considered a type of drug manufacturing.
 Iowa has specific manufacturing laws for the controlled substance methamphetamine or meth.
 The penalties may be enhanced further if you manufactured methamphetamine or delivered it to another child.